IntelOpenDesign/ConnectAnyThing/README.md

 * image-full-clanton.ext3 (file)
 * image-full-clanton.zip (file) <- This file can be removed to free up space.

-GEN2:
-5,6) If successful, the Micro SD card's directory tree should look as follows:
-* boot (directory)
-* bzImage (file)
-* core-image-minimal-initramfs-claton.cpio.gz (file)
-* image-full-galileo-clanton.ext3 (file)
-* image-full-galileo-clanton.zip (file) <- This file can be removed to free up space.

-7) Put the Micro SD card in the Galileo board and power it up. **NOTE:** It could take up to 3 minutes for the board to boot-up.
+7) Put the Micro SD card in the Galileo board and power it up. **NOTE:** It takes about 1 minute and 10 seconds for the Galileo to boot-up.

-8) On your mobile device or computer, connect to the "ConnectAnyThing" network. **NOTE:** If you don't see the network on your device, make sure your Galileo board has [firmware version 782 or above] ( https://communities.intel.com/docs/DOC-21838 ).
+8) On your mobile device or computer, connect to the network- default named "ConnectAnyThing". **NOTE:** If you're using a Galileo GEN1 and you don't see the network, make sure your Galileo board has [firmware version 782 or above] ( https://communities.intel.com/docs/DOC-21838 ).

 9) Start Chrome (34+) on your device, and in the address bar, type either: "cat", "cat.com", or "192.168.0.10".